FilhoRicardo/parametric-geometry-app/README.md

 # Features 🌟
 Intuitive Design Controls: Adjust sliders for the building's footprint, floor height, and the number of floors.
 Witness your design evolve in real-time!
 Dynamic 3D Rendering: No more waiting!
 See your building come alive in 3D as you make changes.
-Honeybee Integration: Advanced users can harness the potential of Honeybee models for more in-depth analysis and modeling.
 # How it Works 🛠️
-User Input: Define your building parameters through an intuitive interface.
+User Input: Define your building parameters through the sliders.
-Building Generation: Our algorithms craft a 3D model based on your inputs.
+Building Generation: The application generates a 3D model based on your inputs.
 3D Visualization: Visualize your design in rich 3D, powered by VTK.
 # Getting Started 🚀
 - Make sure you have Python `3.7` or a more recent version.